 subdirectories be used for this but that conflicts with tradition for

-itself being a mount point.
+/mnt itself being a mount point.
 Stealing from OS X which contains a

-subdirectory for each mounted disk in /Volumes
+subdirectory for each mounted disk in /Volumes, keeping with Unix

 tradition of lower-case abbreviated names, and refraining from making

-new directories in root, I mount local disks in /srv/vol
+new directories in root, I mount local disks in /srv/vol.

 The stali distro, once a suckless.org project, follows its own

 simplified filesystem.
-Rather moving directories to /usr
+Rather moving directories to /usr it

-back to root, that is /usr
+loops /usr back to root, that is /usr on stali is a symlink pointing

-is symlink to pointing to /bin
+to /.
+Also /sbin is symlink to pointing to /bin.
+Finally /share

-are introduced in root, result of their peculiar merge.
+and /include are introduced in root, result of their peculiar merge.

 The entire hierarchy is then the following sans the three virtual file